it-novum/openITCOCKPIT/app/docs/en/dashboard/dashboard.md

 [//]: # (Content)

-## What is the Dashboard in openITCOCKPIT v3?
+## What is the Dashboard in openITCOCKPIT?

-Every user has his [own dashboard][page] that he can customize the way he likes it.
+Every user has it's [own dashboard][page] that can be customized.
 A dashboard has tabs and tabs contain widgets.
 A widget is a small tool that
 retrieves information from your monitoring system